 White House real estate is some of the most expensive in Tennessee, although White House house values don't compare to the most expensive real estate in the U.S.

-The per capita income in White House in 2010 was $26,595, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,380 for a family of four.
+The per capita income in White House in 2018 was $37,662, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
+This equates to an annual income of $150,648 for a family of four.

+White House is a somewhat ethnically-diverse city.
 The people who call White House home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of White House residents report their race to be White, followed by Native American.
-Important ancestries of people in White House include Irish, German, European, and Polish.
+The greatest number of White House residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in White House include German, Irish, English, European, and Scots-Irish.

 The most common language spoken in White House is English.
 Other important languages spoken here include Spanish and Vietnamese.